LucaSchuett/fachpraktikum-ws2425/README.md

 ### Course Overview

-You will build your own logic quiz application using Flutter/Dart and Go (aka Golang).
+You will build your own logic quiz application using Flutter/Dart and Go.
 Students will work on their own.
 The course consists of two parts:

 1. **Introduction**: Formal logic, Flutter/Dart, and Go.
 Several small exercises will be provided, and successful completion of these tasks is a requirement for the second part.
 2. **Main Course**: Specification, implementation, and documentation of a mobile application.
 This part represents 100% of the total assessment of the course.